-- a.
+a.
 For use during the period an employee receives Workers' Compensation for time lost due to work-related incidents.
-Any certified employee who is a member of a retirement system shall remain a member during any period of leave provisions of the district under Workers' Compensation.
-The employee shall also receive creditable service credit for such leave time, if the employee makes contributions to the system equal to the amount of contributions that he or she would have made had he or she been on active service status. - b.
-Leave days may not be used to extend time before or after a holiday. - c.
+Any noncertified employee who is a member of a retirement system shall remain a member during any period of leave provisions of the district or under Workers' Compensation.
+The employee shall also receive creditable service credit for such leave time if the employee makes contributions to the system equal to the amount of contributions that he or she would have made had he or she been on active service status.

+b.
+Leave days may not be used to extend time before or after a holiday.

+c.
 A personal leave day may not be used during the first two weeks of school or the last two weeks of school, or during times when the number of requests prevents a building administrator from securing acceptable substitutes.
-Extenuating circumstances will be referred to the superintendent. - 5.
-Vacation Administrators employed on a 12-month basis will receive 20 vacation days per year.
-Administrators employed on a less than 12-month basis shall receive ten vacation days per year.
-An employee must submit a written request for vacation to the superintendent or designee and receive written authorization before taking vacation days.
-If the employee's absence may disrupt district operations, the superintendent or designee has the discretion to deny a request for vacation or to limit the time of year the employee may take his or her vacation.
-Unused vacations days will not be carried over after June 30th.
+Extenuating circumstances will be referred to the superintendent.